 Boys love their toys, and during the holiday season, chances are they’ll be overrun with them.
 But this year many families are scaling back due to economic circumstances, a desire to keep things simple, or an attempt to stay “green.”
 Chances are you are looking for something that will be fun and meaningful for more than just a week or two.
 So what are the best gifts for the boys on your list that won’t cost you a fortune or add to the clutter?

-Boys ages 2 to 4: Boys at this age are bundles of energy and creativity.
+Boys at this age are bundles of energy and creativity.
 At the younger end of the scale, they will love the opportunity to build a tower, knock it down, and build it again and again.
 Give him a set of Lincoln logs or rainbow stacking blocks to keep things interesting.
 Often boys at this age will latch on to one thing that they love; whether it’s dinosaurs, cars, planes, bugs, or guitars.
 You might consider giving him a useful gift that relies on this theme: a dinosaur backpack, a racecar sleeping bag, a lunchbag with a bug design, etc. Also he might enjoy a tent or a series of fold-up tunnels in which he can crawl and play.

 Of course, there’s never a gift as good as having time with you.
 Treat him to a day at the zoo, a childrens’ museum, or a local play center.
 If he enjoys listening to and watching music, it might be fun to take him to his first kids’ concert.
 Even better: Give him a brightly wrapped “big top” gift package, complete with tickets to the circus.

 One thing he’s sure to love is some special time with you.
 Promise him a day at a ball game, at the movies, or at his favorite amusement park.
 Or consider a classic board game like Battleship or Clue to get him thinking strategically while he spends time with you.
-And make it as interesting to open the gift as it is to receive it: Have him go on a treasure hunt or spy expedition to uncover clues that lead to the final present.
+And make it as interesting to open the gift as it is to receive it: have him go on a treasure hunt or spy expedition to uncover clues that lead to the final present.

-Boys ages 8 to 12: Boys at this age want to get out and explore the world.
+Boys at this age want to get out and explore the world.
 Help him load up on all of the equipment he’ll need, such as a compass, flashlight, watch, or even night vision goggles.
 Get him a backpack, suitcase, or duffel bag with plenty of compartments for all of his gadgets.
 For his room, he might enjoy a wall map decal to map out where he’s been or a chalk calendar to keep his schedule organized.

 Boys at this age need time with you even if they won’t admit it.
 Give him the gift of a weekend campout, a day at a ball game, or a day at the video arcade (quarters or tokens on you, of course.)

 There’s no law that says your holiday gift-giving has to be overloaded with tons of packaging, plastic, and batteries.
-If you get to know your little guy, and use a little imagination, you’re sure to come up with a gift that he will appreciate and love throughout the year.
+If you get to know your little guy and use a little imagination, you’re sure to come up with a gift that he will appreciate and love throughout the year.